IstoraMandiri/app-dump/README.md

 You can use `{{> appDumpUI advanced=true}}` to get additional options:

+* JSON/BSON Output Format - you can only restore in BSON format at the moment
 * Drop collections on restore
 * Specific collection backup
 * Specific query backup (in JSON format, eg `{"deleted":false}`)